Major highways projects

 Phase 3 has an estimated cost of £23.7m.
 A bid for £19.2m of Department for Transport Major Road Network funding is also being progressed.

-The bypass will commence from the new Symmetry Park roundabout (currently under construction south of the A14 Junction 9) and run in a southerly direction, west of the village of Isham, and re-join the A509 Kettering Road midway between Hill Top and Great Harrowden.
+The Isham Bypass scheme is for a proposed dual carriageway, starting from the Symmetry Park roundabout, running in a southerly direction west of the village of Isham, and re-joining the A509 Kettering Road midway between Hill Top and Great Harrowden.

 There will be roundabout junctions at the: